evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 The battery has a gross capacity of 125kWh and a net capacity of 120kWh, meaning you have a 5kWh buffer for protection.
 (4,0%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

  The [WLTP range](../../../../guides/understandingrange/wltp) is 555 km (345 mi).
-The consumption is 21,6kWh/100km for the WLTP standard test.
+The consumption is 21.6kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is kW.
 A full charge from 0 - 100% would take 98 minutes, while a more common scenario of 10-80% would take 50 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 47%, resulting in an actual charge speed, including time loss on 104kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 47%, resulting in an actual charge speed, including time loss, of 104kW.
 Each charge session would take 30 minutes and 46 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 9 hours and 53 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 9 hours and 53 minutes.
 This trip will require three charge session(s) charging from 4% to 49%.
 The total time lost for charging up the battery will be 94 minutes.

 ### Onboard charger